fbpx

 4. Some sort of waste management must be in place.

-A local partner will assure smooth co-operation between local Authorities, local waste-management company, the garage or wharf that will produce The River Cleaner, the transportation and anchoring of the device, the emptying and sorting processes.
+A local partner will assure smooth co-operation between local Authorities, local waste-management company, the garage that will produce The River Cleaner, the transportation and anchoring of the device, the emptying and sorting processes.

 Local Authorities need to document that they have an infrastructure connected to waste management that is OK.
 The debris collected by the River Cleaner must be handled properly.